2025

 2024

-Collaboration with Ariel Efraim Ashbal and friends
+Collaboration with Ariel Efraim Ashbel and friends

 Performed at HAU Berlin, FFT Düsseldorf, Kampnagel Hamburg